burt202/lite-uploader/README.md

 * success: (function, default=function(response){}, optional) add code here to be executed if the upload suceeded, response = output from the script
 * fail: (function, default=function(jqXHR){}, optional) add code here to be executed if the upload failed, jqXHR = jQuery XMLHTTPRequest Object

+## Gotchas

-NOTE: make sure your uploads directory is writable (chmod 777) as this sometimes catches people out
+* make sure your uploads directory is writable (chmod 777) as this sometimes catches people out
+* make sure your HTML file input has a name attribute as the plugin will not work without it

 ## Browser Support